Kotlin/kotlinx-kover/toolset/kover-cli/README.md

 Off-line instrumentation is suitable when using runtime environments that do not support Java agents.
 It instruments the files located in the file system and saves the result to the specified directory.

-To run classes instrumented offline, you need to add `kover-offline` artifact (with group `org.jetbrains.kotlinx`) to the classpath of the application; in build systems, you need to add a dependency.
+To run classes instrumented offline, you need to add `org.jetbrains.kotlinx:kover-offline` artifact to the application's classpath.

 You also need to pass the system property `kover.offline.report.path` to the application with the path to the file with the collected coverage.